5 Ways to Make Your Christian Crowdfunding Successful

 - How do you foster trust?

-–Be available and stay tuned in: Encourage trust in the process by answering messages, comments, and shares.
+Encourage trust in the process by answering messages, comments, and shares.
 Show appreciation for those who are helping spread the word by engaging with them and providing current updates, news, and frequent notes so they can track your progress.
 Be honest and forthcoming about any obstacles or struggles in the process so audiences will want to stay in step with your news.
 Of course, also share any victories, no matter how small!
-(There will always be Negative Nancy’s who feel the need to judge why your organization or product may need funding.
+(There will always be a Negative Nancy who feels the need to judge why your organization or product may need funding.
 Be polite and kind, but don’t engage or try to fight with internet trolls.
-Those who want to support you, will!).
-Do regular email updates to your followers, with reminders about the incentives and progress.
+Those who want to support you will!).
+Do regular email updates to your followers with reminders about the incentives and progress.

-–Share your budget, your plan, and your benefits: It is great to show an estimated budget for your project so that your audience knows what they are paying for.
-People are more likely to give when you are more specific, such as “new camera equipment for filming”, or “mailers for our charity event.”
+It is great to show an estimated budget for your project so that your audience knows what they are paying for.
+People are more likely to give when you are more specific, such as “new camera equipment for filming” or “mailers for our charity event.”
 People often forget to factor in ALL the fees involved including what the crowdfunding sites take out, your tax liabilities, your packing and shipping costs, your overhead, and more.
 Show them what you plan to do with the funds.
-Finally, tell them how your product and organization benefits them personally and the world around them.
+Finally, tell them how your product and organization benefit them personally and the world around them.

-–Start with your inner circle: A common crowdfunding misconception is the Field of Dreams mistake: “if you build it, they will come.”
-Most funding will come directly from people you already know, or who are familiar with you or others on your primary team.
+A common crowdfunding misconception is the Field of Dreams mistake: “If you build it, they will come.”
+Most funding will come directly from people you already know or who are familiar with you or others on your primary team.
 Plan to raise 100% of your initial goal from this audience, then add stretch gifts and goals to raise even more.
-To capitalize on this, post it on your personal Facebook, Insta, Twitter or YouTube pages, and start off strong.
+To capitalize on this, post it on your personal Facebook, Instagram, Twitter, or YouTube pages, and start off strong.
 According to Entrepreneur, “Once the funding window opens, it’s important to reach the 20 percent benchmark as soon as possible.
 That percentage, according to Kickstarter, is a crucial tipping point — while 10 percent of projects never receive a single pledge, 80 percent of projects that manage to raise more than 20 percent of their goal end up being successful.”
-Then, follow up with personal emails, messages, and texts to those who you reached out to.
+Then, follow up with personal emails, messages, and texts to those you reached out to.

--Campaign Length: Most 30-day campaigns have ended up being more successful than 90-day campaigns because the time-frame demonstrates urgency and confidence in the process.
+Most 30-day campaigns have ended up being more successful than 90-day campaigns because the time frame demonstrates urgency and confidence in the process.
 No matter what you choose, be intentional about the 30, 60, or 90-day deadline you have set, and stick to it.
-If you firmly believe in and present your message and the value in what you are requesting funding for, your audience will too!
+If you firmly believe in and present your message and the value of what you are requesting funding for, your audience will too!

-If you are interested in help with setting up a campaign for your funding needs, contact us today.
+Do you need help setting up a campaign for your funding needs?
+Contact us today to learn more about our Christian crowdfunding services.
 We have extensive social media and marketing experience that will prove valuable to your crowdfunding needs!